Janelle Cuthbertson: AFLW career

 Cuthbertson attended Texas A&M University between 2009 and 2013 and was on their tennis team.

-In the 2021 AFL Women's season, Cuthbertson was awarded with her maiden All-Australian blazer, named on the half back position.
+Cuthbertson had a breakout season in 2021, being named in the 2021 AFL Women's All-Australian team on the half-back flank after a strong season as an intercepting defender.
 It was announced she re-signed with the Dockers for two more seasons on 5 June 2021.